Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Zero_Brick.rst

 If you use Raspbian, the HAT Zero Brick will automatically be detected and usable.
 The pins that are used for the communication with the Bricklets are configured automatically.

-This is done through a configuration that is read by Raspian from an EEPROM on the HAT.
+This is done through a configuration that is read by Raspbian from an EEPROM on the HAT.

 If you use a non-standard Linux image that does not have the ``raspi-config`` framework or a different board that has a compatible pin header but a different processor this will